Crossed (comics): Crossed: Psychopath (Volume 3)

 In Psychopath, the story follows a group of survivors who pick up an injured man, Harold Lorre, who understands the way the Crossed think and is tracking a specific group of Crossed.
-Lorre is the titular psychopath, and he is killing members of his group of humans as he deems them problematic, passing the deaths off as the grisly acts of Crossed.
+Lorre is the titular psychopath, who kills members of his group of humans as he deems them problematic, passing the deaths off as the grisly acts of Crossed.
 The Crossed group they are tracking killed a woman Lorre had stalked, prior to the outbreak, and subsequently forced a relationship upon her as they survived.
 After she was turned into a Crossed and killed, Lorre kept a fragment of her breast in a plastic bag.

 The first Crossed Annual spins off from Wish You Were Here, featuring the lifestyle of the psychotic SBS marine Jackson.
 He appears to be tracking down the scientist who created the Crossed virus, an earlier version of which drove Jackson mad; this is simply a delusion of his, as he'd always been psychotic and the 'weapon' does not exist.